 and taught me to keep, from the ones that were bad.

-And as I grew older, you continue to preach
+And as I grew older, you continued to preach

 and whenever I’d fall, you were there may reach.